canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 .. image:: images/os_lhs_init.png
     :align: center

 There are a few important details in the abov.. code so let's walk line by line.
-After the import, we first set a random seed.
-This is important for the reproducibility.
+After importing the necessary modules, we first set a random seed.
+This is important for reproducibility.
 Given the same inputs and seed, we will always generate the same design on the same machine.
 Next, we define a two dimensional parameter space (:class:`.ParameterSpace`) within the bounds :math:`[0, 1]^2`.
 Note that in general, bounds do not have to be equal, they can be any finite number as long as the lower bound at the index m representing the variable m is smaller than the upper bound at the index m.
 Following, we initiate an :class:`.OrthogonalSamplingDesigner`